• 0

 Tools for rose pruning

 Using the right tools to prune your roses is essential.
-If you try and use old rusty scissors or secateurs you're likely to find the whole practice of pruning roses difficult.
-Pruning roses should be easy and fuss-free.
-Take a look below at the simple tools needed when pruning roses.
+If you try to use old rusty scissors or secateurs, you'll likely find pruning roses difficult.
+The wrong tools can lead to poor pruning cuts and infections, which can do more harm than good.
+As pruning roses should be easy and fuss-free, let's take a look at the tools needed.

 2. A bucket for your cuttings

-It's important to make sure you clear up your cuttings as rose pruning are sharp and woody.
-If not you may find yourself grabbing a thorny branch when weeding your flower beds.
-Whilst you can compost rose cuttings I'd be mindful that they take a while the break down and often their thorns still remain, making it hard to work with as compost.
-I either recycle them in my green bin or shred them rather than putting them on my compost heap.
+It's important to clear up your cuttings, as rose pruning is sharp and woody.
+If not, you may find yourself grabbing a thorny branch when weeding your flower beds.
+While you can compost rose cuttings, I'd be mindful that they take a while to break down, and often, their thorns still remain, making it hard to work with as compost.
+I recycle them in my green bin or shred them rather than put them on my compost heap.

 A garden bucking for rose prunings

-When making any pruning cuts you are always wanting to cut at an angle away from the lateral bud below (lateral buds turn into horizontal growth off the main stem - think of them as mini branches).
+When making any pruning cuts, you always want to cut at an angle away from the lateral bud below (lateral buds turn into horizontal growth off the main stem—think of them as mini branches).
 This allows rainwater to run off away from the bud.
-If you cut the wrong way the chances of the bud rotting increase, meaning your pruning becomes less effective.
+If you cut the wrong way, the chances of the bud rotting increase, meaning your pruning becomes less effective.

 Planning pruning cuts on a apple tree

-You also want to make sure you don't cut too far above a bud as this will just encourage the part above the bud to die back.
-However, it's not rocket science and practice will help you work out exactly how high to cut simply watch the video above!
+You also want to avoid cutting too far above a bud, which will encourage the part above the bud to die back.
+However, it's not rocket science, and practice will help you determine exactly how high to cut.

-The cut is angled away from the bud and not too far up.
-If you leave too much growth above the bud after pruning it will die back.
-Also, don't cut too close or you may damage the bud.
+The cut is angled away from the bud and not too far up, as shown below.
+If you leave too much growth above the bud after pruning it, it will die back.
+Also, don't cut too close, or you may damage the bud.

-Pruning roses is super easy but seems to daunt many a new gardener.
-However, ignoring rose pruning just leads to awkward straggly roses with fewer flowers and more drama.
-It's really rather simple to prune any rose if you follow these four simple steps.
-There are a few nuances with pruning certain types of roses which I cover further down the guide.
+Pruning roses is super easy but seems to daunt many new gardeners.
+However, ignoring rose pruning just leads to awkward, straggly roses with fewer flowers and more drama.
+It's rather simple to prune any rose if you follow these four simple steps.
+There are a few nuances with pruning certain types of roses, which I cover further down the guide.

-However, as a starting point, these 4 tips are nearly foolproof for most roses, even if you don't know what type of rose you are dealing with!
+These four rose pruning tips are nearly foolproof for most roses, even if you don't know what type of rose you are dealing with.
+You can't go wrong by following these steps in late winter.

 2. Prune out any crossing stems to form an 'Open Goblet' shape